︎EXHIBITIONS | WORK | CV | CONTACT + ABOUT | NEWS

 A process or condition of collapsing together.

-Collabiosis is an invented word that comes from combining - collabi ( the etymological root of collapse and collaboration) and osis (a suffix denoting a process or condition of change).
-Utilizing a wide range of materials which include: locally sourced clay, windshields, projection, and steel spoons, the multi-roomed installation investigates transformation, perception, and time, highlighting the relationships between deconstruction and construction, chaos, and order.
+The name of the exhibition, Collabiosis, is an invented word that comes from combining - collabi ( the etymological root of collapse and collaboration) and osis (a suffix denoting a process or condition of change).
+Throughout the exhibition the installations respond to the site and different material histories of Chicago.

 image credit: Astro Escuadero